 en blankett -> a form, as in paperwork

 The adjective full in Swedish means drunk.
 Aktuellt doesn’t mean “actually,” it means current.
 Eventuellt means possibly.
+For examples:

 Vi ska eventuellt flytta till Uppsala.
 We will possibly move to Uppsala, (not eventually).

-Now, if you’d like to hug your new Swedish friend, don’t ask to hugga, because that is the verb for stab.
+And finally, if you’d like to hug your new Swedish friend, don’t ask to hugga, because that is the verb for stab.